Skip to main content

 When might your credit history start?

-If you're an authorized user on someone else's credit card, it's possible that your credit history has started before you even take out your first credit card or loan.
-Being an authorized user is a helpful way to establish credit before you open your own lines of credit.
-If your bank or credit card issuer reports the card's payment history to the credit bureaus, you can begin to build a positive credit history.
+If you're an authorized user on someone else's credit card account, it's possible that your credit history has started before you even take out your first credit card or loan.
+Being an authorized user is a helpful way to establish credit before you open your own lines of credit provided the primary cardmember makes the account's balance payments on time.
+When the bank or credit card issuer reports the card's payment history to the credit bureaus, you can begin to build a positive credit history.

-An authorized user is someone who can use the credit card and begin establishing payment history, but the primary user of the card ultimately remains responsible for making these payments.
-Authorized users may be added by the primary user (as long as requirements such as age are met) and may start building credit due to their usage of the credit card.
+Authorized users are added by the primary user (as long as requirements such as age are met) to their account and may start building credit due to their usage of the credit card.
+However, the primary user of the card ultimately remains responsible for making payments.

 If you aren't an authorized user, then your credit history begins when you're approved and use your first line of credit, whether that's a credit card or loan.
-Generally, you have to be 18 to open up your first credit card in the U.S., and may have to show proof of income.
+Generally, you have to be 18 to open up a credit card account in the U.S., and may have to show proof of income.

-That said, you won't necessarily start with a specific score — everyone's habits are different, which gets reflected in your score.
+That said, you won't necessarily start with a specific score—everyone's situation is different, which gets reflected in your score.
 Regardless, you won't be starting at 0, nor will you be at the highest score.

 What is a good credit score?

-A good credit score depends on which scoring model gets used.
+A good credit score depends on which scoring model gets used (see below).

 Do you have a credit card, but don't know what your credit score is?
-You can find out by enrolling in Chase Credit Journey® and get your free credit score and a credit report provided by Experian.
-Knowing this information is key to helping you understand how you can take appropriate measures to improve your score and establish your credit.
+One way you can find out is by enrolling in Chase Credit Journey® and get your free credit score and credit report provided by Experian.
+Knowing this information is key to helping you understand how you can take appropriate measures to help improve your score and establish your credit.

 Tips on how to establish credit